Fine tuning SMLs

 'label_text': '3'}

-We see that it has the review in the text field and the score given by the user in the label field.
+We see that the review is in the text field and the rating given by the user is in the label field.

-As we are going to make a text classification model, we need to know how many classes we are going to have
+As we are going to build a text classification model, we need to know how many classes we will have.

 num_classes = len(dataset['train'].unique('label'))